 - People who live in nursing homes or other long-term care facilities.

-CDC guidelines state that adults and children who have these conditions should also get a flu shot:
+CDC guidelines state that adults and children over 6 months who have these conditions should also get a flu shot:

 - Blood, endocrine (diabetes), kidney, liver, or metabolic disorders.